crusher-dev/crusher/README.md

 </p>

-<h2 >Fast all-in-one testing framework</h3>
+<h2 >Crusher is fast all-in-one testing you'll ever need</h3>

-[Crusher](https://crusher.dev) is an all-in-one testing framework/tool.
+New all-in-one testing framework/tool.
 It includes everything you need to test, low-code recorder, runner + batteries built-in.

 An alternative to the *"old" testing*, where you: